What’s the first thing visitors see when they come to your site?

 If the answer isn’t a promotional video, you are probably missing out on a sizable chunk of conversions.

-In addition the broad trend of increased video consumption – projected to reach 80% of all web traffic by 2019 – promotional videos in particular are having a significant impact on conversion rates across multiple industries.
+In addition the broad trend of increased video consumption – that reached 80% of all web traffic by 2019 – promotional videos in particular are having a significant impact on conversion rates across multiple industries.
 The addition of promo videos has led to 300% conversion increases in email blasts, 80% boosts on landing pages, and 20% improvements on ads.

 But most importantly, users are 64% more likely, on average, to purchase a product after watching a related video.

 Of course, not all promotional videos are created equal, so today, we’ll be looking at 5 essential qualities the highest converting videos tend to have in common.

 For most new website visitors, you only have one chance to make a killer first impression.
 In fact, Diode Digital discovered that 60% of visitors will watch your pomo video before reading any site text and will even share their experience when you present them with a “share this video” button.
 Even more encouraging, Invodo reports that 92% of mobile video viewers share video.
 So not only will a solid promo video help with conversions, it can benefit your inbound marketing efforts as well.